 Initial intake will describe the study, check the exclusion/inclusion criteria, provide instructions on treatment use and adverse event reporting, and collect basic data such as name, contact information, age, ethnicity, history of medical diagnoses (including if type of hair loss has been medically specified), and history of medications.
 Men will report the length of their haircut.
 Informed consent forms will be administered based on the WHO’s template.5

-Likewise, before meeting in person again at the end of the study, subjects will stop the interventions and go through a washout period of at least 1 week for microneedling, and at least three days for the other interventions.
+Likewise, before meeting in person again at the end of the study, subjects will stop most interventions and go through washout periods of 1 week for microneedling, and two days for the hair loss and facial serums.
 Men will again be required to have received a uniform haircut within the last 1 week, of the same attachment length reported at the start of the study.

 The following data will be collected at the meetings at both the start and end of the study: